nkristek/Navigation/README.md

 window.makeKeyAndVisible()
 ```

-> Note: In this example, when calling `eraseToUnownedCoordinator(transform:)` we provide a closure on how to map the `ItemListRoute` or `ConfigurationRoute` to the `AppRoute` enum the coordinator expects.
+> Note: In this example, when calling `eraseToUnownedCoordinator(transform:)`, we provide a closure on how to map the `ItemListRoute` or `ConfigurationRoute` to the `AppRoute` enum the coordinator expects.
 This way we convert the coordinator from accepting an `AppRoute` to accepting the corresponding child route.

 ### Final notes